getcarina/getcarina.com/_best-practices/docker-best-practices-container-linking.md

 to know the name of the protocol being used, you must first know that the environmental variable identifying it is named `DB_PORT_3306_TCP_PROTO`; the `TCP` in the variable name is sufficient to determine that the protocol in use is TCP.

-Also, once you discover the environmental variables, you’ll have to parse the various strings for each connection to compose the full connection information, so you may as well just have a single environment variable containing all information about hosts, ports, and interfaces,
+Also, after you discover the environmental variables, you’ll have to parse the various strings for each connection to compose the full connection information, so you may as well just have a single environment variable containing all information about hosts, ports, and interfaces,